determined-ai/determined/docs/integrations/observability/_index.rst

      https://prometheus-community.github.io/helm-charts && \
      helm repo update

 2. Install the Kube Prometheus Stack.
-Change the password in the below command.
+You'll need to change the password in the following command.

 .. code:: bash